“As each has received a gift, use it to serve one another, as good stewards of God’s varied grace.”

 Treasure House is a thrift store whose proceeds help fund The Rescue Mission’s ministries and provides vocational opportunities for residents.

 East Wayne Street Center on the city’s near east side, offers a variety of services and programs, including Head Start, GED classes, home repair and a clothing bank.
 It is also in the Neighborhood Food Network as a distribution center.
 FWS’s monthly food offering goes to EWSC’s food bank.

 Fort Wayne Campus Ministry

-Fort Wayne Campus Ministry offers Christian fellowship, Bible Study, mission projects, and counseling for students who attend Indiana Tech and IPFW.
+Fort Wayne Campus Ministry offers Christian fellowship, Bible Study, mission projects, and counseling for students who attend Indiana Tech and PFW.